zzxwill/oss/intl.en-US/Best Practices/Direct upload to OSS from Web/Javascript client signature pass-through.md

 -   The functionality of this example

-    -   Direct submission of form data \(that is, postobject\) to OSSS using procopad.
+    -   Direct submission of form data \(that is, postobject\) to OSS using procopad.
     -   Support HTML5, Flash, Silverlight, html4 and other protocols upload.
     -   Can run in PC browser, mobile phone browser, WeChat, etc.
     -   You can choose to upload multiple files.